sagemath/trac_to_gh/Issue 2698.md

 # Issue 2698: [with patch, needs review] Small improvements to integer lcm, gcd on lists and a new xlcm function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2698

 Original creator: cremona